 Have you ever wanted to make our FREE local training programs for the Heroes of Tomorrow here is Severna Park and Annapolis MD?
-IF so, these two programs contain nearly a full year of training.
+IF so, these two programs contain nearly a full year of training of what we did last year!
 By building a base of calisthenics if you are new to training like this, then advancing into the next advance level of training, you will quickly surprise yourself as you learn to run, swim, ruck, lift, and do high repetition calisthenics with a durability and work capacity that you have never had before.

-The 2019 Season created some new and innovative tactical fitness workouts for a local group of high level candidates seeking a variety of special ops professions.
+The year of Seasonal Tactical Fitness Periodization created some new and innovative tactical fitness workouts for a local group of high level candidates seeking a variety of special ops professions.
 Those these are advanced programs, there is a beginner and intermediate build up cycle in the Calisthenics / Cardio Workouts for 10 weeks.
 The remaining eight weeks of the Calisthenics / Cardio is on the advanced level of training.
 The next phase Stew Smith's Fall / Winter Lift Cycle is 24 weeks of advanced level training that is a lifting progression, a cardio maintenance (short / fast runs / swims), and a muscle stamina maintenance program.

 This Tactical Fitness Periodization cycle is a seasonal way to train that makes both operational and physiological sense to the tactical athlete.
 Building and maintaining all the elements of fitness (below) requires time and patience and a few cycles in order to adequately prepare yourself without burning out and risking injury.